-2. Chemotherapy – Chemotherapy is a cancer treatment that uses drugs to stop the growth of cancer cells, either by killing the cells or by stopping them from dividing.
-This type of cancer tends to spread quickly throughout the body, so chemotherapy is typically part of the treatment plan to kill cancer cells throughout the body.
-Chemotherapy for SCLC also can be administered as:
+Chemotherapy is a cancer treatment that uses drugs to stop the growth of cancer cells, either by killing the cells or by stopping them from dividing.
+This type of cancer tends to spread quickly throughout the body, so chemotherapy is typically part of the treatment plan to kill these cancer cells.

 There are two types of radiation therapies:

 - External radiation therapy, which uses a machine outside the body to send radiation toward the cancer.

 - Internal radiation therapy, which uses a radioactive substance sealed in needles, seeds, wires, or catheters that are placed directly into or near the cancer.
 Prophylactic cranial irradiation (radiation therapy to the brain to reduce the risk that cancer will spread to the brain) may also be given.

 Lung cancer is typically treated using external beam radiation therapy (EBRT), a process in which a machine is used to aim high-energy beams at the cancer tumor from outside the body.
 External beam radiation, EBRT, is performed completely outside of your body and feels similar to getting an X-ray.

 Treatments are usually administered once or twice a day, five days a week, for five to seven weeks, depending on your cancer’s stage and treatment goal.